aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-png/_index.md

 3. Use a [ISlide.getImage()](https://reference.aspose.com/slides/php-java/com.aspose.slides/ISlide) method to get the thumbnail for each slide.
 4. Use the  [**IImage.save(String formatName, int imageFormat)**](https://reference.aspose.com/slides/php-java/com.aspose.slides/IImage#save(String formatName, int imageFormat)) method to save the slide thumbnail to the PNG format.

-This Java code shows you how to convert a PowerPoint presentation to PNG:
+This PHP code shows you how to convert a PowerPoint presentation to PNG:

 ```php
   $pres = new Presentation("pres.pptx");